davewasthere/davebeer/_posts/2012-02-22-fear-of-the-blank-page.md

 ---
 layout: post
 title: Fear of the blank page
+description: What stops us from engaging in creative endeavours?
+I wonder why I stopped drawing.
 ---
 I'm not sure when it happened, but at some stage I lost that easy ability to draw.
 I used to draw a lot as a child, but find it hard to even start now.